-- All shirt colors from all manufacturers discharge print differently.
-Click here to see a chart of shirt colors and their discharge print ratings.
+- All shirt colors from all manufacturers discharge differently.

 - Shirts won’t feel ‘ink-free’ until washed, and colors can lighten slightly after the first wash.

-Discharge inks usually come out without major issues and are great for soft, breathable prints.
-But here are a few things you should know.
+Discharge inks usually come out without issues but there are a few things you should know…

 - All shirt colors from all manufacturers discharge differently.
-A black tee from one manufacturer will often look a little different from the print on a black tee from another manufacturer.
+The print on a black tee from one manufacturer will often look a little different from the print on a black tee made by another.

-Even two of the same color shirts from the SAME manufacturer will discharge slightly differently sometimes depending if they were made in the same batch.
-This is especially true of black shirts since some manufacturers will mix their leftover dyes to make black dye, or ‘overdye’ color shirts black when they need more black shirts fast.
-So if they used mostly red dye to make their black dye, and we discharge the shirts, the print could have a bit of a red tint.
+- Even two of the same shirts from the same manufacturer will discharge slightly differently sometimes depending if they were made in the same batch.
+This is especially true of black shirts since some manufacturers will mix their leftover dyes to make black dye, or ‘over-dye’ color shirts black when they need more black shirts fast.
+So if they over-dye red shirts with black dye and we discharge the shirts, the print could have a bit of a pink tint.
 This is uncommon but has happened to us more than once.
-Click here to see a chart of shirt colors and their discharge print ratings.

-- Some shirt colors just don’t want to discharge well.
-Royal blue and kelly green are hopeless.
+- Some shirt colors just don’t discharge well.
+Royal blue and Kelly green are hopeless.
 They just don’t discharge.
-The only way to get a color that’s close to what you’re looking for is to combine a discharge white underbase with thinned plastisols on top, and you’ll still be able to feel it.
+The only way to get a color that’s close to what you’re looking for on Royal or Kelly is to combine a discharge white underbase with thinned plastisols on top, and you’ll still be able to feel it.
 Sorry.

-- Having said all that, discharge printing usually comes out without major issues and is a well worth the effort.
+Having said all that, discharge printing usually comes out without issues and is a well worth the effort.
 The soft, breathable print looks and feels great.
 Have at it!